IllusionMods/Stiletto/README.md

 If it is still not working you can open an issue with a clear reproduction scenario (with any information you can get, screenshots, name of the mod used, etc).

 ### Toe roll
-Under certain conditions the toes rotation my be reverted.
+~~Under certain conditions the toes rotation my be reverted.
 You just need to change the shoes (either by changing the clothing set or switching between outdoor and indoor shoes).
-If someone has a 100% repro scenario don't hesitate to open an Issue for this, we will try to fix it.
+If someone has a 100% repro scenario don't hesitate to open an Issue for this, we will try to fix it.~~ **Fixed on 2.4.1**

 ## For mod makers